 If your pet has a reaction to common environmental factors including certain types of grass or weeds common to your area there may be little you can do to prevent a reaction.
 In these cases we recommend working with your vet to find the best way to deal with these sensitivities

 How is the test performed?
-This test uses the proteins in your pet’s saliva to measure their sensitivities to 150 common allergens.
+This test uses the proteins in your pet’s saliva to measure their sensitivities to around 100 common allergens.
 The kit comes with a saliva collection device and a set of easy-to-follow instructions to assist you in properly collecting your pet’s saliva sample and sending it back to us.

 What does the AT My Pet Test check for?
 ATMP is designed to measure the intolerances and sensitivities in your pet using IgA and IgM measurements.
 This is recognized as the most accurate way to measure the sensitivities in your pet.
 These proteins are found in the saliva.